(The alien one)

 And this isn’t his peak potential.
-When he overdosed on fear, Nekron briefly became 20 metres tall or so.
+When he overdosed on fear, Nekron briefly became 20 metres (22 yards) tall or so.

 How long it takes for Nekron to reach his 1976 size and might is unknown.
-But it likely takes decades — if not millenia — and feeding off the genocide of entire planets.
+But it likely takes decades — if not millennia — and feeding off the genocide of entire planets.

 Apparently, feeding off superhumans is dramatically more effective than feeding on normal persons.
 There’s also a strong implication that Nekron had never encountered superhumans before, so his home dimension may have none.

 (However, in a Silver AgeSuper-hero comics from the late 1950s to the early 1970s DC Universe story, “super” can also mean “Kryptonian-classOn the same general power level as Superman”.
 Which sense is used in this story isn’t 100% clear.
 One also wonders why he had such powerful weapons if he never encountered superhumans.
 Speaking of weapons…)